A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Lab Setup Guide/README.md

 ---

+## Installing Yara on Windows

+1. Download Yara:
+- Visit the [Yara GitHub Releases page](https://github.com/VirusTotal/yara/releases/tag/v4.5.2) and download the latest Windows binaries.

+2. Extract and Install:
+- Extract the downloaded archive to a directory of your choice.
+- Optionally, add the Yara executable to your system's PATH for easier access:
+- Search for "Environment Variables" in the Windows search bar.
+- Click "Environment Variables," then edit the "Path" variable under "System variables."
+- Add the directory where you extracted Yara.

+---
 ### Now that we are done with the Lab Setup let's go to the [Preparation Phase](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab/tree/main/Preparation%20Phase) to configure alerts and integrate logs to Splunk.